 It’s not just at the level of the pronunciation of individual sounds and syllables, of course, where you can build up transferable skills and layers of experience.
 The more languages you learn, the more you’ll also be used to different stress and intonation patterns across phrases as well.
 You won’t assume that you can just form a question by raising your voice at the end of a sentence but you’ll be happy if you find that in your target language you can.

 Recognising words with the same roots

-If you are learning a language which is a close relative to one that you already know, you’ll see many words that are the same or that are almost the same.
+If you are learning a language which is a close relative to one that you already know, you’ll see many words that are the same or that are almost the same (German and English are good examples of this).
 This is because the languages have developed from a common parent.
 If you take some time to discover regularities in how the two languages have evolved over time, this can really help in recognition.
 Even at a superficial level, I could see that and initial “g” in Russian was often an equivalent “h” in an equivalent or closely relate Slovak word.

 Sometimes the meaning may have shifted but still be sufficiently related and so help you remember.
 The centre of old Warsaw is Rynek Starego Miasta or “Old Town Square”.
 To me, as a Russian speaker, that smells very like “Rynok Starogo Mesta” which would be, literally, “The Market of the Old Place”.
 See how similar the genitive case endings are (see Italics) in both Polish and Russian too.
 When I went to Bratislava (Slovak) and Novy Sad (Serbian), I found many similar examples.